 They are deeply immersed in illusions and in dream images; their eyes merely glide over the surface of things and see “forms.”
 Their senses nowhere lead to truth; on the contrary, they are content to receive stimuli and, as it were, to engage in a groping game on the backs of things (ibid).

 Empirical data and the quantifiable will not be our saviors.
-While beneficial to humanity in some ways, science is still living in that deep, dense fog that causes them to blindly grope in the darkness.
+While beneficial to humanity in some ways, science is still living in that deep, dense fog that causes it to blindly grope in the darkness.

 Politicians are the most deceived, and most deceiving, group of all humans.
 While “normal” people engage daily in dissimulation to a certain extent, according to their natures, politicians are absolute masters of deception, possessing finely honed words of rhetoric designed to cause the bleating sheep who follow them to do their bidding, while they look on approvingly.
 The most mendacious among them move to the head of the herd.
 These have the ability to deceive the most sheep into voting for them.
 One of their primary tactics is demagoguery.
 By preaching xenophobia and racism, and thereby inflaming the passions of the masses, their agenda is furthered.